Bhlynd/Nimiq-Install-Script/README.md

-# Nimiq Client install script
+# Nimiq Client Install Script

 ## Windows with Subsystem for Linux

 Follow the below guide to install the Windows Subsystem for Linux (Ubuntu).
-This script has NOT been tested on a clean Ubuntu install but will likely work.

 https://docs.microsoft.com/en-us/windows/wsl/install-win10